danforthcenter/plantcv/docs/visualize_time_lapse_video.md

     If no value is passed to this parameter, the largest size of all images would be used as the frame size.

-    The resizing is done by cropping for those larger then desired sizes, zero-padding for those smaller than desired sizes.
+    The resizing is done by cropping for those larger than desired sizes and zero-padding for those smaller than desired sizes.

             Note: The most commonly used definition of frame size/image size is different from most commonly used definition of matrix size (e.g. numpy arrays).
 The frame size/image size is defined as (width, height),